 - Invalid addresses.
 These types of contacts are the main offenders on any email list.
 Not only are they so common but also, they can cause serious damage to your email deliverability.
 Bounces tarnish your sender reputation, making inbox providers believe you have no concern for your email hygiene.
 This behavior resembles that of spammers, so if you keep emailing invalid contacts and getting bounces, your emails may begin to go to spam.
 A reliable email cleansing software should detect potential bounces easily.

 - Disposable emails.
 Sometimes called “temporary emails,” they have a short shelf-life and then they are deactivated.
 They have virtually no marketing potential.
 People sign up for disposable email addresses from Guerrilla Mail or Temp Mail because they don’t want to share their real email address with you.
 Once these emails self-destruct, they bounce.
 To avoid gathering these types of contacts and getting bounces, make sure your email cleaner can detect them.

 - Role-based emails.
 These email addresses don’t belong to a particular person, but to a group of people.
-Common examples include [email protected], [email protected] or [email protected] You never know who is checking these mailboxes and what actions they’ll take.
+Common examples include info@, office@ or mail@.
+You never know who is checking these mailboxes and what actions they’ll take.
 It’s possible your newsletter will be marked as spam because one of the people checking the inbox has no idea what it is.
 Role-based emails typically have little marketing promise.
 Detecting and removing them is key.